Vinegar valentines

 Cheaply made, vinegar valentines were usually printed on one side of a single sheet of paper and cost only a penny.
 Some people mistakenly call them penny dreadfuls, but that term refers to a form of potboiler fiction.
 They often featured garish caricatures of men like the "Dude" or women like the "Floozy."
 One reason they rapidly became popular throughout America and Europe was because literacy rates were increasing at that time among the poor and working classes who rarely had much more than a penny to spend on such luxuries.
 But, according to noted valentine authority Nancy Rosin, president of the National Valentine Collectors Association, their use wasn't restricted to the lower economic classes.

 The unflattering cards reportedly created a stir throughout all social levels, sometimes provoking fisticuffs and arguments.
 The receiver, not the sender, was responsible for the cost of postage up until the 1840s.
 A person in those days paid for the privilege of being insulted by an often anonymous "admirer."
 Millions of vinegar valentines, with verses that insulted a person's looks, intelligence, or occupation, were sold between the 19th and 20th centuries.
 Art and design historian Annebella Pollen has extensively researched their production and reception in Britain, where they were more commonly called 'mock' or 'mocking' valentines.

 The cards are usually simply a sheet of thin, colored paper, about the size of a modern greeting card.
 They were later also produced in the form of postcards.
 They were usually sent anonymously.
 Postmasters sometimes confiscated these cards as unfit to be mailed.

-By the 1950s, after their heyday, vinegar valentines cost five cents.